Climbing (Climbing Wall and Related Activities)

 • communication and the climber/belayer contract

-• A qualified instructor must do a safety check of any student leaving the ground.
+• A Qualified Instructor must do a safety check of any student leaving the ground.

-• Individuals who have been trained and can demonstrate the required instructor skills and who are 16 years of age or older can assist with instruction but must be directly supervised by a qualified teacher instructor.
+• Individuals who have been trained and can demonstrate the required instructor skills and who are 16 years of age or older can assist with instruction but must be directly supervised by a Qualified Teacher Instructor.

 • A trained adult must be instructed in the safe and correct way of moving and handling the Climbing Wall (e.g.,lifting, setting up/taking down/adjusting).